vaeyias/expense_tracker/design/apiSpec.md

 ### POST /api/Group/leaveGroup

-**Description:** Allows a member to leave a group they are currently in.
+**Description:** Allows a member to leave a group.

 **Requirements:**
-- The group exists.
+- Group exists.
-- The member is currently in the group.
+- Member is in the group.

 **Effects:**
 - Removes the member from the group's member list.